 More recently, I got to see Hosoda's films The Girl Who Leapt Through Time and Summer Wars.
 Both of them retained what I liked about his earlier work.

 I think my favourite work of his is still those two theatrical Digimon films though, maybe just for nostalgic reasons.
-They were some of the first anime I saw with decent animation, after being used to junk like Sailor Moon, Pokemon and Dragon Ball (although that one did at least have fun designs early on, before it started to take itself seriously).
+They were some of the first anime I saw with decent animation, after being used to cheap stuff like Sailor Moon, Pokemon and Dragon Ball (although that one did at least have fun designs early on, before it started to take itself seriously).

 Mamoru Oshii is one of those directors who was stuck slaving away on a series for a long time, and it happens to be another one that I like -- Urusei Yatsura.
-Based on Rumiko Takahashi's first manga series, the anime version was helped immensely by Oshii's presence; he often gave the show a surreal dream-like feel, and occasionally even brought a sense of depth to the repetitive throwaway plotlines and gags of Takahashi's original comic.
+Based on Rumiko Takahashi's first manga series, the anime version was helped immensely by Oshii's presence; he often gave the show a surreal dream-like feel, and brought a sense of depth to the repetitive throwaway plotlines and gags of Takahashi's original comic.

-3 comments:
+5 comments:

 First and fifth images from the bottom: WHAT....THE......FFFFFFFFUUUUUUUUUUCCCCCCCKKKKK?????!!!!!
 Amazing.
 I must see these drawings in action as soon as possible.
 How many of these have you got on DVD?